Guidelines

-3. EPIDEMIOLOGY AETIOLOGY AND PATHOLOGY
+3. EPIDEMIOLOGY, AETIOLOGY AND PATHOLOGY

 3.1.
 Epidemiology

-Pyelocaliceal tumours are approximately twice as common as ureteral tumours and multifocal tumours are found in approximately 10–20% of cases [19].
-The presence of concomitant carcinoma in situ of the upper tract is between 11% and 36% [8].
-In 17% of cases, concurrent BC is present [20] whilst a prior history of BC is found in 41% of American men but in only 4% of Chinese men [21].
-This, along with genetic and epigenetic factors, may explain why Asian patients present with more advanced and higher-grade disease compared to other ethnic groups [8].
+Pyelocaliceal tumours are approximately twice as common as ureteral tumours, and multifocal tumours are found in approximately 10-20% of cases [19].
+The presence of concomitant carcinoma in situ (CIS) of the upper tract is between 11% and 36% [20], with an increased incidence of higher tumour stage and ureteral tumour location found in a population-based series [8,21].

 Upper tract UC and BC exhibit significant differences in the prevalence of common genomic alterations.
 In individual patients with a history of both tumours, BC and UTUC are often clonally related.
 Genomic characterisation of UTUC provides information regarding the risk of bladder recurrence and can identify tumours associated with Lynch syndrome [34].